All you need to know about the city of

 Admission: Free

-At the heart of the square stands the town hall, whose origins date back to the 13th century.
-Interestingly, in the 19th century, a clock was installed there in which the hands functioned in reverse — the small hand indicated minutes, and the large one showed the hours.
-This caused numerous misunderstandings between locals and visitors.
-The clock was later replaced with a model produced by a local factory, which won the grand prize at the World Clock Exhibition in Vienna in 1873.
-Unfortunately, the town hall was almost entirely destroyed during World War II—only the lower levels survived.
-It was finally rebuilt in 2002.
+In the central part of the market square stands the town hall, whose origins date back to the 13th century.
+In the 19th century, a clock was installed here in which the hands had reversed functions compared to usual — the small hand indicated minutes, and the large one indicated hours.
+This caused numerous misunderstandings between residents and visitors.
+Later, the clock was replaced with a model from a local factory, which won the main prize at the World Exhibition of Clocks in Vienna in 1873.
+Unfortunately, the town hall was almost completely destroyed during World War II — only the lower floors survived.

-Also noteworthy is the Andreas Gryphius Theatre, built in 1799.
-It operated nearly until the end of World War II, when it was destroyed during the Soviet offensive.
-The theatre was reconstructed between 2017 and 2019.
+Nearby is also the charming Andreas Gryphius Theater, built in 1799.
+It operated almost until the end of World War II, when it was destroyed during the Soviet offensive.

 A similar approach was taken with the former synagogue, destroyed by the Nazis as early as 1938.
-A lapidarium was also created in its place — a memorial and resting area that reflects the footprint of the former building.
+In its place, too, a lapidarium was created — recreating the former outline of the building.

 Remains of the City Walls